 Take a ride by tribal hunting grounds and battle sites of Native Americans.
 Follow the routes of fur traders and early explorers.
 Learn about the first permanent white settlement in the area, a Mormon colony.
 See how railroads and European immigrants helped develop the region.
-This land of scenic lakes and lush forests make for the perfect vacation destination.
+This land of scenic lakes and lush forests makes for the perfect vacation destination.

 3. The North Shore Ride

 Minnesota’s North Shore is a top destination for visitors of all types.
-For one of the best motorcycle rides in Minnesota, travel along Highway 61 with the banks of Lake Superior on one side, and stunning pine tree forests on your other side.
+For one of the best motorcycle rides in Minnesota, travel along Highway 61 with the banks of Lake Superior on one side and stunning pine tree forests on your other side.
 Before you gear up, map out some prime places to stop for a break.

 There are many overlooks available to pull over and take in the beauty of the Northwoods.
 And don’t miss the unique lighthouses and cliff sides of Palisade Head.
-You’ll have plenty of opportunity to refuel at one of the cities along the way.
+You’ll have plenty of opportunities to refuel at one of the cities along the way.
 Stop in Grand Marais, Silver Bay, Two Harbors, or Duluth for a tasty bite to eat.

 4. Skyline Parkway